Why Packaging Matters

 If you care about our planet like us, you think a lot about waste and what to do with it.
 Whether it’s recycling or composting, we have a ton of options and every city or town is different.
 But in the end, as consumers, we’re still faced with whatever the company chooses to package its products—no matter how sustainable it is.

 At Satya, we know that every decision we make has a huge impact.
 We ship our natural skin relief products to more than 900 stores across Canada and to our customers around the world.
 It’s a reality we don’t take lightly.
 It’s why we chose the name Satya, which means higher truth—the northern star for the company.
 Here’s a primer on what we think about when it comes to packaging and why it matters:

 Every Satya product is refillable, since that’s the best choice for our environment.
-As you likely know, the recycling industry is imperfect, and in some cases, involves shipping our consumer mess to landfills in developing nations.
+As you likely know, the recycling industry is imperfect, and in some cases, it involves shipping our consumer waste to landfills in developing nations.
 There’s a reason why it’s Reduce, Reuse, then Recycle.
 As a social venture, it’s our responsibility to ensure every product we create is responsible from the start, right until the end of its life cycle.
 The longer we can extend that life cycle, the better.
-That’s why every member of the Satya product family is made of top quality, durable materials, all refillable with our Compostable Refill Pouch.
+That’s why every member of the Satya product family is made of top quality, durable materials, all refillable with our Satya Refill Pouch.

 Glass is a wonderfully safe way to store products.
-Even though its more expensive for us, we chose glass because it's a non-toxic, naturally protective, and sustainable way to store your family’s Satya.
+Even though its more expensive for us, we chose glass because it's a non-toxic, naturally protective, and sustainable way to store your Satya.
 It's also durable, so you can repurpose it indefinitely.
 Plus, glass is one of the few products out there that can be easily recycled into new products, since it can maintain its purity near endlessly.